UBC-CIC/call-center-historical-audio-processing/frontend-doc.md

-# E-Comm 911 Virtual Assistant - Frontend
+# E-Comm 911 Call Transcriber - Frontend

 ## Project Overview

-A basic frontend that interacts with the backend stacks.
+A basic frontend that allow uploading audio files with mapped properties and connects to the call transcriber backend.
 This project was bootstrapped using [Create React App](https://github.com/facebook/create-react-app).

 ![alt text](images/frontend-upload.png)